dentarg/auth0-blog/_posts/2018-04-27-more-jwt-io-and-jwt-debugger-extension-updates.markdown

 }
 ```

 Multiple libraries go in the `libs` array.
 Most of the JSON file is self-explanatory, but some values are optional.
-For full details, check the [README](https://github.com/jsonwebtoken/jsonwebtoken.github.io/blob/master/README.md) file.
+For full details, check out the [README](https://github.com/jsonwebtoken/jsonwebtoken.github.io/blob/master/README.md) file.

 To add a language or framework, a new JSON file must be created.
 The name of the file should start with a number, followed by a name, and end with `.json`.
 No further changes are required (other than editing the contents of the file).

 It really is that simple!

 ### JWT.io as OpenID Connect Callback
 One of the uses that JWT.io originally supported, was to be set as the callback for OpenID Connect operations (you can do this from the Auth0 Dashboard).
-This way, after a successful login, developers could be sent automatically to JWT.io with the returned token in the editor.
+That way, after a successful login, developers could be sent automatically to JWT.io with the returned token in the editor.
 This was disabled a long time ago during refactors.
-Now the feature is back!
+But now, that feature is back!

 <video src="https://cdn.auth0.com/blog/jwt-io-updates-2/4-jwt-io-callback.mp4" controls autoplay loop></video>